explore my integrated approach & the tools i use

 -

-Stress and trauma cause imbalance in the function of our autonomic nervous system, which controls involuntary vital processes like heartbeat, blood pressure, digestion and breathing, often leaving the process that pumps activating stress hormones into our bloodstream stuck in the ‘on’ position.
-This can mean we are constantly anxious, or on edge, or may feel angry or feel overwhelmed and can be at risk of developing chronic conditions like heart disease.
+Stress and trauma cause imbalance in the function of our autonomic nervous system, which controls involuntary vital processes like heartbeat, blood pressure, arousal, digestion and breathing.
+Such imbalance can mean that the process that pumps stress hormones into our bloodstream to deal with threats gets stuck in the ‘on’ position, so that we end up feeling constantly anxious, on edge, angry or overwhelmed.
+Over time, such constant activation and hormonal triggering can leave us at risk of developing chronic conditions like heart disease.

 Yet breathing is the only aspect of our autonomic nervous system that we can consciously control.
 Bringing awareness to our breath, deepening it and lengthening it, calms down our nervous system, and helps us to flip that switch off.
 This enables our body to relax and our mind to quieten, so that we can find our way towards greater ease, even when life is challenging.
 It also nourishes our cells with the oxygen they need for healthy metabolism–which enables us to thrive at every level of our being.